 3. Guerrilla marketing

 Guerilla marketing involves creating an unexpected experience.
-The surprise is usually aimed at inciting conversations around a certain campaign.
-Guerrilla marketing better known as ambush marketing, does not take the older road of media advertisements, instead, its executes it plans without getting permission from the authorities.
-This type of marketing leaves a big impact on the customers when carried out properly.
+The surprise is usually being aimed at inciting conversations around a certain engaging campaign.
+Therefore, Guerrilla marketing is better known as ambush marketing.
+Firstly, it does not take the older road of media advertisements, instead, its executes it plans without getting permission from the authorities.
+And secondly, this type of marketing leaves a big impact on the customers when carried out properly.

 For this type of marketing to be experimental, there needs to be an experience and some positive interactions.
 One of the best examples of guerrilla marketing that was successful is the stationing of 36 women by Bavaria(a beer company in the Netherlands) in orange dresses who then went ahead to chat with inspectors around the stadium in 2100 FIFA world.
 Some illegal issues arose, but later on, FIFA and Budweiser( who had spent million sponsoring world cup), dropped the threats and just like that Bavaria left a big impression out there.